 In the 1880s the celebrations were held when examinations were over, but when it was moved from May to June, the name stuck!

 What is the accommodation like?

-We have a range of single study bedrooms, as well as flats and houses for those with partners and young children.
+We have a range of single study bedrooms, as well as flats and houses for those with partners.
 All our accommodation is close to the main College site, with some houses backing onto College property.